mgwalker/mudz.me/_main_dishes/Chicken with Onions and Scallions.md

 ---
 layout: recipe
-title: Beef with Onions and Scallions
+title: Chicken with Onions and Scallions
 ---

 ## Ingredients